-Owing to the nature of the Trust's operations and the composition of the Board of Trustees being drawn from local public and private sector organisations, it is inevitable that from time to time transactions will take place with organisations in which a Trustee may have an interest.
+Owing to the nature of the Trust's operations and the composition of the MGB being drawn from local public and private sector organisations, it is inevitable that from time to time transactions will take place with organisations in which a Trustee may have an interest.
 All transactions involving such organisations are conducted at arm's length and in accordance with the Trust's financial regulations and normal procedures.
 Any transaction where the Trustee may have a pecuniary interest is only undertaken in accordance with the 'at cost' principle described in the Academies Financial Handbook.

-All Trustees provide an annual declaration of pecuniary or other interests they have with organisations or individuals which may be involved with the Trust.
+All Trustees provide an annual declaration of business or other interests they have with organisations, individuals and charities for complete transparency.
+Any pecuniary interests which may overlap with the operations of the Trust are identified and published on the School website.
 Any potential conflicts of interest are recorded in the minutes of committee meetings where a decision is required and the appropriate steps to avoid any such conflict of interest are in place.